tapegram/blog/blog/holiday_ml_project/readme.md

         }

-        // And now we feed the diff from above into our newly exposed model let client = reqwest::Client::new();
+        // And now we feed the diff from above into our newly exposed model
+        // Note: I think this should step should probably be done inside the service and not the github
+        // webhook adapter, so that's something I plan to refactor soon. let client = reqwest::Client::new();
         let summary_response: Summary = client
             .post("https://myhash.execute-api.us-east-1.amazonaws.com/prod/diffsummary")